aws-samples/shopfloor-connectivity/docs/README.md

 In the configuration information at schedule-level, source and channel level maps of (string) data can be configured that will be added to the output data.

-Configuration top-level metadata will be merged with the data at schedule-level and added to the target data under the metadata node at top-level.
+Configuration [top-level](./core/sfc-top-level-config.md#Metadata) metadata will be merged with the data at [schedule-level](./core/schedule-config.md#Metadata) and added to the target data under the metadata node at top-level.
 If a value is defined at both top-level and schedule-level, the schedule-level value is used (allowing the overwriting of top-level values at schedule-level).

-Metadata at source-level will be added under a metadata node at source-level.
+Metadata at source-level will be added under a metadata node at [source-level](./core/source-configuration.md#Metadata).

-Metadata at channel-level will be added to the values under a metadata-level node at value level.
+Metadata at channel-level will be added to the values under a metadata-level node at [channel-level](./core/channel-configuration.md#Metadata).

 <p align="center">
 <img src="img/fig06.png" width="75%"/>